-We have conducted a limited assurance engagement on Industrial and Commercial Bank of China New Zealand Limited ("Bank")'s compliance, in all material respects, with clause 21 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) (the 'order') which require information prescribed in Schedule 9 of the Order relating to the capital adequacy and regulatory liquidity requirements to be disclosed in its Disclosure Statement for the year ended 31 December 2022 (the "Disclosure Statement").
+We have undertaken a limited assurance engagement on Industrial and Commercial Bank of China New Zealand Limited's ('the Bank') compliance, in all material respects, with clause 21 of the Registered Bank Disclosure Statements (New Zealand Incorporated Registered Banks) Order 2014 (as amended) ('the Order') which require information prescribed in Schedule 9 of the Order relating to the capital adequacy and regulatory liquidity requirements to be disclosed in its Disclosure Statement for the year ended 31 December 2023 ('the compliance requirements').

-Based on the evidence obtained from the procedures we have performed, nothing has come to our attention that causes us to believe Bank's information relating to the capital adequacy and regulatory liquidity requirements, included in the Disclosure Statement in compliance with clause 21 of the Order and disclosed in note 37 does not comply, in all material respects, with Schedule 9 of the Order for the period from 1 January 2022 to 31 December 2022.
+Based on the procedures we have performed and the evidence we have obtained, nothing has come to our attention that causes us to believe that the Bank's information relating to the capital adequacy and regulatory liquidity requirements disclosed in note 36 of the Disclosure Statement in compliance with clause 21 of the Order, does not comply, in all material respects, with Schedule 9 of the Order for the year ended 31 December 2023.

-Basis for opinion
+Basis for Conclusion